 Finally, there are the recipes themselves.

 Today, Departed Soles has more than a dozen different beers on draft, including seasonals and special editions.
 In addition to a tap room at the Jersey City brewery — just steps from the Path and light rail, which Kubacki hopes will discourage drinking and driving — the brewery’s suds are available in bars and liquor stores across the Garden State.
-These include:

 Markers Bar & American Grill, Jersey City